taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 1. Netlify: Netlify is a leading static web hosting platform known for its simplicity and developer-friendly features.
 It offers continuous deployment, custom domain support, form handling, serverless functions, and built-in CDN.
 2. Vercel: Vercel, previously known as Zeit, specializes in static site hosting and serverless functions.
 It supports popular frameworks like Next.js, Gatsby, and Nuxt.js.
 Vercel provides features like automatic deployments, edge caching, global CDN, and custom domains.
+3. CloudFlare Pages
-3. GitHub Pages: GitHub Pages is a free hosting service provided by GitHub.
+4. GitHub Pages: GitHub Pages is a free hosting service provided by GitHub.
 It allows you to host static websites directly from your GitHub repositories.
 It supports custom domains, SSL certificates, and offers GitHub's version control features.
-4. AWS Amplify: AWS Amplify is a cloud development platform that includes static web hosting capabilities.
+5. AWS Amplify: AWS Amplify is a cloud development platform that includes static web hosting capabilities.
 It provides a scalable and secure hosting environment, supports custom domains, SSL certificates, and integrates with other AWS services.

 <br>